Sturm Ruger Will Track Gun Violence, After Shareholders Back 'Activist Resolution'

 "I move that the board issue a report to shareholders by February of 2019 at reasonable expense and excluding proprietary information, on the company's activities related to gun safety measures and the mitigation of harm associated with gun products, including the following: Evidence of monitoring of violent events associated with products produced by the company; efforts under way to research and produce safer guns and gun products; an assessment of the corporate's reputational and financial risk associated with gun violence in the United States.
 Thank you."

-When a call for remarks went out, a shareholder named Rev. Mike Solberg – a pastor in Hinsdale, Ill., who is also a leader in the community and faith collective Metro IAF's Do Not Stand Idly By campaign — spoke up.
+When a call for remarks went out, a shareholder named Rev. J. Michael Solberg — a pastor in Hinsdale, Ill., who is also a leader in the community and faith collective Metro IAF's Do Not Stand Idly By campaign — spoke up.

 Solberg took exception to Ruger's initial response to the proposal, quoting the board's assertion that gun violence is "not so much a public health crisis but rather a law enforcement issue."

-More than 120 leaders of police forces, cities, and states disagree with that idea, Solberg said, citing a document signed by those leaders who say gun violence is a broad problem.
-Solberg then asked the company's leadership to meet with him and his group, "to be part of the solution to a broad-based problem."
+More than 120 leaders of police forces, cities and states disagree with that idea, Solberg said, citing a document signed by those leaders who say gun violence is a broad problem.
+He then asked the company's leadership to meet with him and his group "to be part of the solution to a broad-based problem."

-Kolloy told Solberg and others present that he will not be meeting with people individually.
+CEO Chris Killoy told Solberg and others present that he will not be meeting with people individually.

-The proposal might not directly affect Ruger's business — but CEO Chris Killoy addressed it head-on as he began his portion of the annual meeting.
+The proposal might not directly affect Ruger's business — but Killoy addressed it head-on as he began his portion of the annual meeting.

 "The proposal requires Ruger to prepare a report.
 That's it.
 A report," Killoy said.
 The company will follow through on its obligation to produce that report, he said.